 If you are feeling tearful, angry or have other symptoms of stress, there are a number of steps you can take to help bring down your stress levels.
 These include:

 - Relax your muscles.
 Tense muscles are a physical sign that you are stressed.
 Training on relaxation techniques is often available locally.
-Your local healthy living centre or local library may have information about this as well as books or tapes about relaxation.
+Your local Health Office or local library may have information about this as well as books or tapes about relaxation

 - Try to pace yourself and tackle one thing at a time.
 Be realistic about what you expect of yourself.
 Learn to say “no” to other people, some of the time at least.